pantaluna/pantaluna.github.io/README.md

 - `my_zs042_clock_using_lib` Demonstrates how to get/set data from the ZS-042 DS1302 RTC realtime clock board.

 ### Extra ESP-IDF Components
-Secondly, I noticed that many coding patterns came back again and again in the first projects that I developed for the ESP32.
+Thirdly I noticed that many coding patterns came back again and again in the first projects that I developed for the ESP32.

 So after a while I started putting those coding patterns in separate libraries.
 The ESP-IDF is an extensible framework so these libraries are implemented as new ESP-IDF components which can be injected easily in any ESP-IDF based project (a big plus I reckon).

 The components can roughly be divided in 3 groups:
 1. Related to programmming in the C language (which has its own quirks as all other programming languages).
 Example: linked lists.
 2. Related to the ESP32 environment and the specifics of embedded systems.
-Some examples: an easy Wifi component, the SPIFFS file system.
+Examples: an easy Wifi component.
 They make those ESP-IDF features much easier to use.
 3. Related to networking.
 Some examples: interfacing with an MQTT server and some DNS functions.
 The component abstracts the complexity, and makes it much easier to use.
 4. Related to the peripherals that you wire up to the ESP32 chip or ESP32 module.
 Some examples: RGB LED's, temperature sensors, GPS boards, RTC clocks, PIR sensors, and obstacle sensors.
 The component abstracts the complexity of the peripheral.